niti-go/lexington-property-analysis/README.md

 ## If I had more time, I would:

 - Analyze how other factors affect a home's assessment, such as proximity to a school or plot size.
 A lot of older homes in Lexington are more valuable for their plot size, as they are often torn down, rather than valued for the house itself.
 - Expand the zoning amendment analysis to include more towns.
 Many Massachusetts towns, not just Lexington, were required to add zoning for multi-family properties.
-I hypothesize that urban cities like Brookline and Medford would be more affected than residential communities like Lexington, since builders are more likely to profit off of that land.
+I hypothesize that urban cities like Brookline and Medford would be more affected than residential communities like Lexington, since multifamily builders are more likely to profit off of that land.

 ## How to Use the Assessment Comparison Tool:
 Clone the repository and navigate to the project directory in your command line.